 Siamese fighting fish (Betta splendens)

-The Siamese fighting fish is also sometimes colloquially known as the betta (Betta splendens).
+look at this now The Siamese fighting fish is also sometimes colloquially known as the betta (Betta splendens).

-Bettas have a unique ability to take oxygen directly from atmospheric air through the use of a specially designed ‘labyrinth’ organ.
+useful source Bettas have a unique ability to take oxygen directly from atmospheric air through the use of a specially designed ‘labyrinth’ organ.
 The Siamese fighter originates from Thailand and in its natural habitats it can be found in the still waters of floodplains, ponds and rice paddies, so the heavy planting and small size of Avo make it the perfect environment.

-A long history of captive breeding has changed the fishes shape, colour and behaviour from the wild and bred-for-fighting forms, although elements of both remain.
+buy canibus Lyrical law A long history of captive breeding has changed the fishes shape, colour and behaviour from the wild and bred-for-fighting forms, although elements of both remain.
 The Bettas available in pet and aquatic stores have a more slender body, brighter colour and longer fins, Bettas are available in a huge array of colours.